System upgrade

 For "mission-critical" updates (like moving from one major version to another), check the distribution's mailing list or forums.

-*Warning on using rsync: if rsync is not configured properly, it may delete your data instead of making a copy of it!
+*** Warning on using rsync: if rsync is not configured properly, it may delete your data instead of making a copy of it!
 My recommendation is to practice first with different options until you feel confident.
-Be extra careful if you use rsync inside a script that you are using the right variables in place!
+Be extra careful if you use rsync inside a script, and that you are using the right variables in place!